Some Occupational Health and Safety is BS – Should Safety be Third?

 UPDATE October 2015 – THIS WAS ONE OF MY VERY FIRST BLOG POSTS – I’VE COME A LONG WAY SINCE THEN and UNLEARNED A LOT OF TRADITIONAL SAFETY RUBBISH – did I say “common sense” and imply that safety was a choice we make and that people get hurt because they are stupid? ooops, please forgive me!
 Please read this one: Is Safety a choice you make?

 Today I had an epiphany.
 I was talking to a well respected veteran in the workers comp claims field, I was telling them all about the hard work I had put into this site, collecting Health and safety Resources and sharing them with the world in an attempt to try and save it.
-He said “It doesn’t matter how good all your systems, procedures and training are…it all comes down to some idiot who doesn’t give a shit about it”.
+He said “It doesn’t matter how good all your systems, procedures and training are…it all comes down to some idiot who doesn’t give a hoot about it”.

 Mmmmmm, I think he has something there, how much effort do we put into all this safety stuff and still, people are getting hurt.
-Perhaps we need to do away with all this OHS bullshit and legislation.
+Perhaps we need to do away with all this OHS BS and legislation.
 How much time, money and effort is going into, for example National Harmonisation of Safety Legislation?
 What if there was no Safety Legislation, what if we just relied on Common Law principles where if someone got hurt at work, instead of the employer being automatically guilty, the injured person had to prove that the employer was negligent and then any compensation was reduced by an appropriate amount for contributory negligence.
 Why should be put so much effort into protecting people from themselves, all that happens is that we make it hard for people that do have common sense and who choose, on their own volition, to do the right thing to protect themselves and others?

 This little picture below is quite brilliant, TOTAL PLANKER suggests that instead of fining and sacking plankers we should let natural selection sort them out!